maneeshrj/arduinoStopwatch/README.md

 # arduinoStopwatch

-AVR Assembly code to implement a stopwatch using an ATmega328P (microcontroller on Arduino Uno).
+A project completed for an Embedded Systems lab assignment.
+AVR assembly code to implement a stopwatch using an ATmega328P (microcontroller on Arduino Uno).
-Besides an Arduino Uno, the stopwatch circuit also used two 7-segment LED displays, two pushbuttons, and two shift registers.
+The stopwatch circuit also used two 7-segment LED displays, two pushbuttons, and two shift registers.